Way out west, the peace of Stodge City is shattered when the dreaded Rumpo Kid (Sid James) rides into town and guns down the sheriff.

 Amongst the supporting actors there are two fine minor turns from a couple of valued newcomers: Bernard Bresslaw, booming and yelling his Red Indian anger at every opportunity, and Peter Butterworth fidgeting in the background and stealing every scene he appears in.

-The delightful Angela Douglas, in a return to the straight leading ladies throws another log on the feminist fire with her rebel rousing, gun-wielding heroine.
+The beautiful Angela Douglas, in a return to the straight leading ladies throws another log on the feminist fire with her rebel-rousing, gun-wielding heroine.

 Jim Dale, finally gaining a major romantic lead role and playing it to perfection, brilliantly brings the regular foreigner abroad character to life.